Contrast-Security-OSS/docs/content/admin/org_settings/integrations/TFS.md

 ### Automatically create tickets

 Automatically create tickets for newly discovered vulnerabilities by checking the designated box in the configuration form.
-In the multiselect field that appears, choose the severity level(s) of the vulnerabilities for which you want to generate tickets.
+In the multiselect field that appears, choose the Rule(s) and/or Severity level(s) of the vulnerabilities for which you want to generate tickets.
 The default selections are **Critical** and **High**.

 > **Note:** This selection doesn't generate tickets retroactively.